NREL/BEEAM/FMU/flexlab_demo/README.md

 The co-simulation models in this directory combine a thermal model of FLEXLAB with two electrical models: one each for an AC and a DC distribution system.
 The models mirror physical configurations implemented in a series of FLEXLAB experiements intended to validate the accuracy of the co-simulation architecture.
 Experiment details are documented in the associated publication (citation above); this REAMDE documents the directory organization, directory contents, and how to execute the co-simulation.

+**The *Modelica* models used for this validation study were developed and executed using BEEAM Version 0.2.x (beta).
+They have not been tested and may not execute properly with later BEEAM versions.**

 ## Files

 ### This Directory